Infielder Kazuma Okamoto and Blue Jays agree to $60 million, 4-year contract, AP sources say

 Under MLB’s posting agreement with NPB, the Blue Jays will owe the Giants a posting fee of $10,875,000.

 After coming within two outs of their first World Series title since 1993, the Blue Jays have made significant additions to the roster.
-Toronto signed right-hander Dylan Cease to a $210 million, seven-year contract and agreed to a $30 million, three-year contract with right-hander Cody Ponce.
+Toronto signed right-hander Dylan Cease to a $210 million, seven-year contract, agreed to a $30 million, three-year contract with right-hander Cody Ponce and reached a $37 million, three-year deal with reliever Tyler Rogers.

+Right-hander Shane Bieber also exercised a $16 million player option for 2026 rather than become a free agent.

 AP Baseball Writer Ronald Blum in New York contributed to this report.